beekai-oss/react-simple-animate/README.md

 ## Features:

 - Simple animation from inline style A to style B
-- Support react animate keyframes
+- React animation with CSS keyframes
 - Chain up animation sequences
-- Support add and remove child
 - Tiny size without other dependency

 ## Install